Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Learnings & Project Insights

+- **Orientation Handling:** Using `window.matchMedia` and its associated listener (`addListener` or `addEventListener`) is effective for reacting to orientation changes.
+Careful handling of game instance creation/destruction is needed if the game should only run in specific orientations.
 - **Scene Restart Lifecycle:** Understanding that `scene.restart()` might reset certain engine states based on initial configuration _before_ `create()` runs is crucial for reliable state persistence.
 Explicitly passing state via `restart` data is safer than trying to read potentially reset state in `create`.
 - Implementing interactive mechanics often involves coordinating state changes across multiple entities (`Player`, `Barrel`, `Game`).
 - Animation events or delays can be crucial for correct state synchronization during interactions.